 Stephen E. Sachs is a scholar of civil procedure, constitutional law, Anglo-American legal history, and conflict of laws.
 He joined the Duke Law faculty after practicing in the litigation group of Mayer Brown LLP in Washington, D.C.

-Sachs' research spans a variety of substantive topics, focusing on the history of procedural and private law and the implications of that history for public law and current disputes.
-His research interests include the law of judgments, sovereign immunity, the legal status of corporations, and limitations on official power.
+Sachs's research spans a variety of substantive topics, focusing on the history of procedure and private law and its implications for current disputes.
+His research interests include federal jurisdiction, constitutional interpretation, sovereign immunity, and the legal status of corporations.

 Sachs clerked for Chief Justice John G. Roberts Jr. during the 2009-2010 Supreme Court term.
 He clerked for Judge Stephen F. Williams on the U.S. Court of Appeals for the D.C.
 Circuit in 2007-2008, prior to joining Mayer Brown.

-Sachs received his AB summa cum laude in history from Harvard University in 2002, graduating first in his class and winning the Sophia Freund Prize.
-He was a Rhodes Scholar, graduating from Oxford University in 2004 with a first-class BA degree in politics, philosophy, and economics.
-He received his JD in 2007 from Yale Law School, where he was executive editor of the Yale Law Journal and served both as executive editor and articles editor of the Yale Law & Policy Review.
+Sachs received his A.B. summa cum laude in history from Harvard University in 2002, graduating first in his class and winning the Sophia Freund Prize.
+He was a Rhodes Scholar, graduating from Oxford University in 2004 with a first-class BA (Hons) degree in politics, philosophy, and economics.
+He received his J.D. in 2007 from Yale Law School, where he was executive editor of the Yale Law Journal and served both as executive editor and articles editor of the Yale Law & Policy Review.